Will current price volatility hamper Facebook, Inc. (FB) future potential?

 Facebook, Inc. (NASDAQ:FB) trade information

-Sporting 3.92% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Oct 21 when the FB stock price touched $283.05 or saw a rise of 0.8%.
-Year-to-date, Facebook, Inc. shares have moved 36.8%, while the 5-day performance has seen it change 3.3%.
-Over the past 30 days, the shares of Facebook, Inc. (NASDAQ:FB) have changed 13.15%.
+Despite being -1.38% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 23 when the FB stock price touched $285.24 or saw a rise of 0.25%.
+Year-to-date, Facebook, Inc. shares have moved 38.63%, while the 5-day performance has seen it change 8.85%.
+Over the past 30 days, the shares of Facebook, Inc. (NASDAQ:FB) have changed 11.66%.
 Short interest in the company has seen 22.19 Million shares shorted with days to cover at 0.95.

 Facebook, Inc. (FB) estimates and forecasts